rebeccauliasz/prelim-portfolio/outline.md

 ## I.	Written Work:
 1. [“Algorithmic Vision and Proxy Portraiture, or, I thought I was seeing patterns”](https://github.com/rebeccauliasz/prelim-portfolio/blob/master/Uliasz_proxy_portraiture.pdf), to be published in Springer AI & Society Special Edition: Machine Ways of Seeing, Spring 2020
-2. “Seeing Like A Computer: From Probability to Pattern,” to be published in After Agency conference proceedings (TBA)
+2. [“Seeing Like A Computer: From Probability to Patterns"](https://github.com/rebeccauliasz/prelim-portfolio/blob/master/Uliasz_SeeingLikeAComputer.pdf), to be published in After Agency conference proceedings (TBA)
-3. “Incomplete Images, or, where does the art happen?”, review for The Art Happens Here: Net Art Anthology, to be published in Journal for Networked Music and the Arts, Spring 2020
+3. [“Incomplete Images, or, where does the art happen?”](https://github.com/rebeccauliasz/prelim-portfolio/blob/master/NetArtAnth_review.pdf), review for The Art Happens Here: Net Art Anthology, to be published in Journal for Networked Music and the Arts, Spring 2020
 4. [“Assemblages of Desire: Reappropriating Affective Technologies”](https://aprja.net/article/view/115417), APRJA (A Peer Reviewed Journal About) Machine Feeling, vol 8.
 No 1.,